cailab-tamu/scTenifoldKnk/README.md

 Input:
 --------
 The required input for **scTenifoldKnk** is an expression matrix with genes in the rows and cells (barcodes) in the columns.
-Data is expected to be _not normalized_.
+Data is expected to be previously normalized or _not normalized_ if `QC = TRUE`.

 Running time:
 --------